adahera222/chosenone/README.md

-The Chosen One
+The Last Swordketeer
 =========

 Ludum Dare 28

 This is a simple game for the Ludum Dare Compo in late 2013.
-Theme: "There can only be one.
+Theme: You only get one

 Created with the 2D tools in Unity3D.